Our Genealogical Helper for Lansdale ...

 |We have found Lansdale in these Censuses: 2010-1990|

 | See our Census Page for Lansdale for more information.|

 |Both the GNIS and FIPS databases contain entries for Lansdale.|

 | See our Misc Page for Lansdale for more information.|

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Lansdale.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Lansdale
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Lansdale.
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Lansdale

 Our distance measurements begin at a specific point in Lansdale.
 The point that we are using is located at these GPS coordinates - Latitude: 40.2412, Longitude: -75.2824 [Map].
 In this case, the coordinates for Lansdale have been provided by the Geographic Names Information System (GNIS).